abelardojarab/gputeachingkit-labs/README.md

 [Why use NVIDIA-Docker?](https://github.com/NVIDIA/nvidia-docker/wiki/Why%20NVIDIA%20Docker)

-Included with the teaching kit is a [Docker](http://docker.io/) build file.
+Included with the Teaching Kit is a [Docker](http://docker.io/) build file.
 This file can be used to build and launch a container which contains the teaching kit labs along with all the software required to run them.
 Using a GPU within Docker is only supported on Linux, and we recommend using [NVIDIA-Docker](https://github.com/NVIDIA/nvidia-docker) to run the Docker image.
 To build the Docker container do

 ~~~
 docker build . -t gputeachingkit
 ~~~

 Once built, the `gputeachingkit` image would be listed by the `docker images` command.
-Launching the Docker container locally with GPU support is best accomplished using [NVIDIA-Docker](https://github.com/NVIDIA/nvidia-docker/wiki/nvidia-docker#running-it-locally).
-Launching the Docker container on AWS is also supported by NVIDIA-Docker and you can refer to their [wiki](https://github.com/NVIDIA/nvidia-docker/wiki/Deploy-on-Amazon-EC2) for details.
+Launching the Docker container locally with GPU support is best accomplished using [NVIDIA-Docker](https://github.com/NVIDIA/nvidia-docker/wiki/nvidia-docker#running-it-locally). **Launching the Docker container on AWS and other GPUs in the cloud is also supported by NVIDIA-Docker and you can refer to their [wiki](https://github.com/NVIDIA/nvidia-docker/wiki/Deploy-on-Amazon-EC2) for details.
+Both instructors and students can apply for free time on AWS GPUs in the cloud for teaching via the [AWS Educate](https://aws.amazon.com/education/awseducate/) program**

 For an overview of NVIDIA-Docker, please see their [blog post](https://devblogs.nvidia.com/parallelforall/nvidia-docker-gpu-server-application-deployment-made-easy/).

 By default, docker volumes are not persistent.
 To perserve your code across docker sessions, a volume must be shared between the host system and the container.
 The following command mounts `$HOME/teachingkit_src` on the host system to `/opt/teachingkit/src` in the container.